January 16, 2023 by Karl Tessendorf

 7. Vieux Carré

 Thirsty for more?
-10 Festive Mardi Gras Cocktails Inspired by New Orleans
+10 New Orleans-Inspired Cocktails to Make this Mardi Gras

 We may have left New Orleans for this next cocktail, but its influence lingers like a good rye whiskey.
-The Bananarac is a fruity riff on the famous Sazerac cocktail, featuring the potent banana liqueur, Banane du Brésil.
-It’s joined by the classic rye and cognac blend and seasoned with demerara sugar and aromatic bitters.
+The Bananarac is a fruity riff on the famous Sazerac cocktail, featuring potent banana liqueur.
+It’s joined by the classic rye and Cognac blend and seasoned with demerara sugar and aromatic bitters.
 The Bananarac has the soul of a Sazerac with a tropical banana spirit that’s assertive enough to know it’s there, but not strong enough to overwhelm your palate.

 9. Monte Cassino

 Based on the tried and tested formula of the famous Last Word cocktail, the Monte Cassino is a modern-day classic.
-It was developed in 2010 by bartender Damon Dyer, and features equal parts rye whiskey, herbal French liqueur, yellow Chartreuse, and lemon juice.
+It was developed in 2010 by bartender Damon Dyer, and features equal parts rye whiskey, herbal liqueur, yellow Chartreuse, and lemon juice.
 It’s rich and rounded with generous floral and botanical notes, underpinned by the edgy spice of rye whiskey.
-This one is up there with the best rye whiskey cocktails.

 Horse racing and cocktails have a long history together.
 The Mint Julep and Kentucky Derby is probably the most famous example of this, but it’s not the only winning ticket in town.
 The Preakness Stakes is Baltimore’s annual race, and you better believe it has its own cocktail.
 The Preakness is a racing riff on the classic Manhattan cocktail with a French twist.
-The addition of a floral, herbaceous French liqueur adds a melange of citrus, honey, stone fruit, and warm spice flavours to the mix.
+A floral French liqueur adds a melange of citrus, honey, stone fruit, and warm spice flavors to the mix.
 This pairs perfectly with the sweet vermouth and creates an unforgettable contrast with the rye whiskey.

 11. Jane Russell

-The Jane Russell sounds like a simple drink f, but this cocktail is anything but that.
-It features two types of rye whiskey, herbaceous French liqueur, Italian red vermouth, Grand Marnier, and a dash of speciality chocolate and cinnamon bitters.
+The Jane Russell sounds like a simple drink but this cocktail is anything but that.
+It features two types of rye whiskey, French herbal liqueur, Italian red vermouth, Grand Marnier, and a dash of specialty chocolate and cinnamon bitters.
 It’s a complex beast of a cocktail that was invented by New York bartender, Brian Miller.
 With so many powerful ingredients, you’d think that it would be overpowering, but the opposite is true.
-It’s a masterclass in flavour balance, with each ingredient enhancing the other to create something unique.
+It’s a masterclass in flavor balance, with each ingredient enhancing the other to create something unique.

 12. Whiskey Highball